Trump awards Medal of Honor to military hero who freed more than 75 hostages in Iraq

 'Today he joins the immortal company of our most revered American heroes,' Trump said

-Trump hailed Payne's heroic selfless action that led to 20 ISIS terrorists killed and saving the lives of the 75 captives.
+Trump hailed Payne's gallant and selfless efforts that led to 20 ISIS terrorists killed and saving the lives of the 75 captives.

 "Today he joins the immortal company of our most revered American heroes," Trump said in the White House ceremony.
 "Pat, you personify the motto: 'Rangers lead the way.'"